Portland is way too expensive. I will fight to lower costs and make life easier.

 Sustainability

-We must also continue investing in public transit, pedestrian and cycling infrastructure, and urban green spaces so every Portlander can move freely and live in a healthy environment.
+We must continue investing in public transit, pedestrian and cycling infrastructure, and urban green spaces so every Portlander can move freely and live in a healthy environment.

 Affordability